Dennis Michael Richardson is Oregon’s 26th Secretary of State.

 The secretary interprets and applies state election laws, compiles and publishes the Voters’ Pamphlet and supervises all elections, local and statewide.

 He examines and audits accounts of all publicly funded boards, commissions and agencies.

-Corporation Division: The secretary keeps public records of businesses authorized to transact business in Oregon, nonprofit corporations, and trade and service marks.
+He keeps public records of businesses authorized to transact business in Oregon, nonprofit corporations, and trade and service marks.
 Other public business records include notices of security interests in movable and personal property, statutory liens and warrants.

 As the public records administrator, the secretary houses and provides access to the permanently valuable records of state government through the Archives Division and manages all public records for retention and disposition.

 The secretary shares responsibility with the governor and treasurer for supervising and managing state-owned lands and chairs the Oregon Sustainability Board which works to optimize organizations’ financial, environmental and social performance.
 He also regulates Oregon notaries public, and publishes the Oregon Blue Book.